 - Project Feasibility (2 page maximum).
 Applicants must clearly and explicitly address all four points outlined in the Simulation Requirements section of this RFP, providing all necessary details regarding their proposed simulations and the expertise of their research team members (including prior experience running MD simulations) to ensure that the proposed simulations can be successfully completed on Anton.

 - Requested Resources (1 page maximum).
-Investigators must clearly state and provide justification for the number of Anton node-hours requested for their project subject to the limits given in Estimating Requested Simulation Resources.
+Investigators must clearly state and provide justification for the number of Anton node-hours requested for their project.
 The number of node-hours is 512 times 24 times the number of machine-days.
 The justification should provide strong scientific arguments as to why the length and number of proposed simulation runs will be both sufficient and necessary to achieve the stated scientific objectives.
 Please refer to the Estimating Requested Simulation Resources section for benchmarks to facilitate estimation of requested resources.
-No more than a total of 8.14 machine-days (100,000 node-hours) can be requested per PI.

 Proposals will initially be assessed for technical feasibility by NRBSC and PSC staff (see the Simulation Requirements section) and will then be reviewed by a peer committee to be convened by the National Research Council.
 Resource allocations will be made by NRBSC following the recommendations of the National Research Council.
-Final allocation decisions are expected in September 2013.
-Resources are expected to be made available starting in October 2013.
+Final allocation decisions are expected in late August 2011.
+Resources are expected to be made available starting in late 2011.

-For general questions regarding this RFP, or to discuss feasibility and technical aspects of projects, please contact firstname.lastname@example.org.
+For general questions regarding this RFP, or to discuss feasibility and technical aspects of projects, please contact .

 Millisecond-Scale Molecular Dynamics Simulations on Anton, D. E. Shaw et al., Proceedings of the ACM/IEEE Conference on Supercomputing (SC09), Portland, Oregon (2009)